-137. The violations of Plaintiffs' constitutional rights are a direct result of and caused by Denver's policy, practice, and/or custom of authorizing Officers in Denver to use "less-lethal" weapons to control and suppress protests.
-These violations are also a direct result of Denver's utilization of the services of law enforcement officers from other jurisdictions, including Aurora, who were authorized to use "less-lethal" weapons to control and suppress protests.

-138. Denver policy makers have acted with deliberate indifference to the constitutional rights of protesters and would-be protesters by authorizing, both explicitly and implicitly, the use of "less-lethal" force against protesters who do not pose any safety threat; by failing to properly train, supervise, and discipline DPD officers and APD officers, respectively, regarding the appropriate use of force against protesters; and by failing to rectify the unconstitutional custom of
+- 152. The violations of Plaintiffs' constitutional rights are a direct result of and caused by the City's policy, practice, and custom of authorizing Officers in Denver to use "less-lethal" weapons to control and suppress protests.
+These violations are also a direct result of the City's utilization of the services of law enforcement officers from other jurisdictions, who were authorized to use "less-lethal" weapons to control and suppress protests. - 153.
+City policy makers have acted with deliberate indifference to the constitutional rights of protesters and would-be protesters by authorizing, both explicitly and implicitly, the use of "less-lethal" force against protesters who do not pose any safety threat; by failing to properly train, supervise, and discipline Officers in Denver regarding the appropriate use of force against protesters; and by failing to rectify the unconstitutional custom of Officers in Denver of using

-DPD officers and APD officers of using "less-lethal" force to control and suppress demonstrations.
-Denver has a custom and practice of violating their own written policies regarding the use of less "lethal-force" and crowd dispersal.
+"less-lethal" force to control and suppress demonstrations.
+The City has a custom and practice of violating its own written policies regarding the use of less "lethal-force" and crowd dispersal.